Archives

 Meet the Professor

-Image of Professor Chea
+Image of Professor Begendahl

 Prerequisites: High School Biology, Chemistry, and Physics helpful but NOT required

-Biomedical engineering combines engineering, computer science, and life science to discover solutions to health problems, create medical devices and prosthetics, and treat diseases.
-Being such a broad field, the typical college freshman can be overwhelmed with the intricacies of the different sub-fields, how they relate, and most importantly, how to pursue a professional career in the field.
+Biomedical engineering combines engineering, computer science, and life science principles to discover solutions to health problems, be it creating medical devices, prosthetics, treating diseases, growing artificial organs and tissues in the lab, or modeling the human physiology on a computer.
+Being such a broad field, the typical college freshman can be overwhelmed with the intricacies of the different sub-fields, their differences, and most importantly, how to pursue a professional career in their area of interest.
 This course is therefore designed to focus on these issues; it is an introductory, hands-on course that acquaints students with an overview of biomedical engineering, its principles, and real-life applications.
-These applications are found in medical device design, disease diagnosis and treatment, prosthetics, and the restoration of the functions of injured organs and tissues.
-Topics to be explored include electro-physiological measurement devices, human motion measurement devices, ultrasonic sensors, and 3-dimensional designing and printing.

 After completion of the course, students will be able to: